rabia-s/Bull-Fighter-OOP-C-/README.md

-# Bull-Fighter-OOP-C-
+# Object-Oriented-Programming--Project
-Built this game in C++ with my team which was user interactive by taking their movement through the arrow keys of the keyboard.
+In this exciting bull fighting game, the matador has been placed in a rink with an energized bull who is determined to make the matador’s life a living chaos.
+To survive, the matador has to finish the bull before it finishes him.